raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 Note that DPI is not available on early Raspberry Pi models with a 26-pin GPIO header.

-The DPI interface is controlled by the GPU firmware and can be programmed by a user via special config.txt parameters, and by enabling the correct Linux device tree overlay.
+The DPI interface is controlled by the GPU firmware and can be enabled using config.txt parameters, and selecting the correct Linux Device Tree overlay.

 ## GPIO pins